-Time: 2 hours
+Time: 3 hours

 Format: The exam will be in two parts.
-Part A (worth 20%) will consist of objective identifications.
-Part B (worth 80%) will be an essay chosen from 2 topics.
-Three topics will be given to the students before the exam, and two of these will appear on the day of the exam.
+Part A (worth 20%) will consist of quotation identification and explanation.
+Part B (worth 80%) will be a choice of two essays from questions given to you during the exam OR one larger essay written with a theme of your choice.
 Students can take into the exam a sheet of paper with whatever notes they think will be helpful.
 In other words, the goal is thinking and not memorization